CWTWIS/react-assessment-CWTWIS/readme.md

 ### 1A : Project Setup (10pts)

-- [ ] Create Project with Create React App or ViteJs
+- [x ] Create Project with Create React App or ViteJs
-- [ ] Clean up unused files and code
+- [x ] Clean up unused files and code
-- [ ] Install dependencies or packages that you need for this project
+- [x ] Install dependencies or packages that you need for this project
-- [ ] Pick some CSS Framework and Install eg. Bootstrap, Tailwind, Scss, Vanilla css or MUI
+- [x ] Pick some CSS Framework and Install eg. Bootstrap, Tailwind, Scss, Vanilla css or MUI
 - [ ] Setup Well-organized Folder Structure
-- [ ] Using Git and Github for Version Control System
+- [x ] Using Git and Github for Version Control System
-- [ ] Using Comand Line for run project
+- [x ] Using Comand Line for run project

 ### 1B : Build UI with React Component (20pts)